inkVerb/VIP/201/Lesson-05.md

 ___

-*WARNING: If you already have a user "pinkypink" and/or "pinkypurple", then you are very interesting and should there substitute those names for users not on your system.*
+*WARNING: If you already have a user "`pinkypink`" and/or "`pinkypurple`", then you are very interesting and should there substitute those names for users not on your system.*

 ### This lesson requires a "sudoer" who can use `sudo`
 >